omjaju18/Cost-Optimization-AWS-Lambdafuncation/README.md

-Here's an example of how you can structure a **README** for your Lambda function that identifies and deletes stale EBS snapshots:

----

 # AWS Lambda Function: Identifying Stale EBS Snapshots for Cost Optimization

 This Lambda function is designed to identify and delete stale EBS snapshots in your AWS environment.
 Stale snapshots are EBS snapshots that are no longer associated with any active EC2 instance.
 By deleting these unused snapshots, you can reduce your AWS storage costs.